ironblodz/tecprestige/wp-content/plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 * Requires WordPress 5.0, WooCommerce 4.0 and PHP 7.0

 = 6.0.3 - 2022-06-30 =
-* Fix - Multibanco would not be available on checkout when the new "MB Key" configuration method is active in some scenarios
+* Fix - Multibanco would not be available on checkout when the new “MB Key” configuration method is active in some scenarios
 * Fix - Check if the checkout block is installed on the page instead of only checking if we are on the checkout page

 = 6.0.2 - 2022-06-27 =
-* Remove "WC-" from the order ID sent to the new Multibanco "MB Key" API, to be more coherent to what we do in MB WAY
+* Remove “WC-” from the order ID sent to the new Multibanco “MB Key” API, to be more coherent to what we do in MB WAY

 = 6.0.1 - 2022-06-24 =
-* Fix a bug on the callback activation request with the new "MB Key" configuration method (do not request for callback activation on 6.0.0, intall 6.0.1 and then do it)
+* Fix a bug on the callback activation request with the new “MB Key” configuration method (do not request for callback activation on 6.0.0, intall 6.0.1 and then do it)
 * Fix a PHP warning
 * Under the hood: Change the way the plugin version is called

 = 6.0.0 - 2022-06-24 =
-* New configuration method with an "MB Key" instead of an Entity and Subentity, which uses an API and allows for reference expiration (you should ask IfthenPay for configuration details for this method)
+* New configuration method with an “MB Key” instead of an Entity and Subentity, which uses an API and allows for reference expiration (you should ask ifthenpay for configuration details for this method)
 * New filters for the new configuration method: `multibanco_ifthen_base_mbkey`, `multibanco_ifthen_webservice_timeout`, `multibanco_ifthen_webservice_desc` and `multibanco_ifthen_webservice_expire_days`
 * Tested with WordPress 6.1-alpha-53556 and WooCommerce 6.7.0-beta.1